Old El Paso Taco Seasoning

 Ingredients

-You will need onion powder, garlic powder, chili powder, dried oregano, smoked paprika, ground cumin, salt, and ground black pepper.
+You will need onion powder, garlic powder, chili powder, dried oregano, paprika, ground cumin, salt, and ground black pepper.

 Adjust the quantity of salt and chili powder according to your taste preference.

-How To Make Taco Seasoning
+How To Make Old El Paso Copycat Taco Seasoning

 - 1 tablespoon onion powder